 Practical information and advice:

 Taking a boat tour of the canals is one of the unmissable things to do in Bangkok, but beware of scams.
-The tour lasts about one hour and should cost no more than 100 Baht per person and depart from one of the official docks around town – it is better to check in advance for the departure points.
+The tour should last at least one hour and should cost no more than 100 Baht per person and depart from one of the official docks around town – it is better to check in advance for the departure points.

-Bangkok is packed with “friendly locals” who are keen to help tourists find their way around town and who suggest what to do in Bangkok.
-I only know too well (or else, I would not be an unsuccessful backpacker): the people who are so nice to offer help to find a boat tour are typically scammer, and unaware tourists may end up paying over 1000 Baht for the tour.
-If you really do want a friendly local to take you around Bangkok, consider hiring one here.
+Bangkok is packed with “friendly locals” who are keen to help tourists find their way around town.
+I only know too well (or else, I would not be an unsuccessful backpacker): most of the time these people are just scammers who will offer a boat ride for 10 times the actual price.
+If you really want a friendly local to take you around Bangkok, consider hiring one here.

 The best way to go may be to book a tour in advance.
 These are some of the best tours I have found: